Massive list posts you’ll find online such as, “134 ways to save money” are like modern art.

 Science sheds some light on how we can optimize our finances for happiness.

-A recent study published in the Proceedings of the National Academy of Sciences found that spending money to save time makes us happier than spending money on material goods.
+A study published in the Proceedings of the National Academy of Sciences found that spending money to save time makes us happier than spending money on material goods.

 It’s also been known for a long time that long commutes are one of the biggest killers of life satisfaction: